-Last but not least, motion can be enhanced by just zooming your lens during exposure.
-This basically means that you physically rotate the zoom lens which changes the focal length when in the long exposure.
-You do this to produce some really neat effects on especially when working on night scenes with lights, or have to capture a neon subject or fireworks.
+Last but not least, motion can be enhanced by just zooming your lens during the exposure.
+This means that you physically rotate the zoom lens, which changes the focal length of the long exposure.
+You do this to produce some elegant effects, especially when working on night scenes with lights or capturing a neon subject or fireworks.

-It can be even used during the day even though it might not work that well and result in abstract images which have an obscured subject, but the whole idea is to experiment and find new creative ways.
+It can even be used during the day even though it might not work that well and result in abstract images that have an obscured subject, but the whole idea is to experiment and find new creative ways.

 Motion photography is like playing a game.
-You just cannot use one tactic.
-There are many features to it and for each scene, you have to combine these features in the right amounts as per the condition and scene requirements to come up with a successful recipe.
+You cannot use one tactic.
+There are many features to it, and for each scene, you have to combine these features in the right amounts as per the condition and scene requirements to come up with a successful recipe.

-The combination should depend not only on the subject but also your shooting intention as the photographer and your skills as an artist.
-You might decide to add blur which will make it more interesting and show implied movement or you can take help to add speed which adds an action feel.
+The combination should depend not only on the subject but also on your shooting intention as a photographer and your skills as an artist.
+You might decide to add blur, which will make it more interesting and show implied movement, or you can take help to add speed, which adds an action feel.

-If your subject is related to sports, you can benefit from using fast shutter speed and fast lens which helps to freeze motion at the peak or you can choose to use slower shutter speed to add intentional motion blur which introduces a sense of speed.
-This shows that are many options to explore, there is no one right way and you can experiment your way to the top.
+If your subject is related to sports, you can benefit from using a fast shutter speed and fast lens, which helps to freeze motion at the peak, or you can choose to use a slower shutter speed to add intentional motion blur, introduces a sense of speed.
+This shows that are many options to explore, there is no one right way, and you can experiment your way to the top.

 So begin the adventures to capture motion and share some of your great moments for us to appreciate in the comments below.
 It’s okay if you are unsuccessful in the first few attempts because it takes time and practice.
 So don’t get disheartened and keep experimenting and have fun while being creative!